manager

 Gemini

 ⚠ Sub-agent reliability: The gemini agent type is NOT recommended for sub-agent delegation.
-Gemini CLI agents hit 429 "No capacity available" server errors frequently, even for single unattended tasks, making them unreliable.
-Gemini CLI may be used interactively.
-For large-context work, use Copilot with gemini-3-pro model (see Copilot table) instead.
+Gemini CLI agents hit 429 "No capacity available" server errors frequently.
+Gemini CLI MAY be used interactively.
+For large-context work, the manager SHOULD use Copilot with gemini-3-pro model instead.

 Tier Model Effort Notes